midtown-ai/www/docs/glossary/r.md

 ## Riffusion Model

- A stable diffusion model trained on [spectrograms][Spectrogram] and which can therefore generate music.
+ A stable diffusion model trained on [spectrograms] and which can therefore generate music.

  More at:

   * [https://www.riffusion.com/](https://www.riffusion.com/)
   * [https://www.riffusion.com/about](https://www.riffusion.com/about)